Jarro Pedroso

 Emilton Pedroso Domingues, commonly known as Jarro Pedroso is a Brazilian footballer who plays as a forward for Inter de Santa Maria.
 He also holds Uruguayan nationality.

-Born in Brazil, he played his youth football in Rio Grande do Sul and Uruguay, breaking into the first team with amateur side Albion in the third tier of Uruguyan football.
+Born in Brazil, he played his youth football in Rio Grande do Sul and Uruguay, breaking into the first team with amateur side Albion in the third tier of Uruguayan football.
 In 2016 he moved to River Plate in Montevideo, where he made his debut in 2016 Copa Libertadores.
 He played for Pelotas in Campeonato Gaúcho in 2018 (second division) and 2019 (first division) before being loaned to Atlético Goianiense for the 2019 Campeonato Brasileiro Série B season.